 I mentioned earlier that tires with a load rating higher than stock will not increase your overall load limits for the suspension system on your stock vehicle.
 But… and this is a Big and quantified BUT… if you are going to overload your BOV, and if you plan to take it beyond its stock limits, you must upgrade your tires.
 Overloaded tires will heat up.
 They will suffer a failure of some sort, such as sidewall blow out, tread separation or bead failure when you least need it – in a turn or on the side of a hill.
 If you don’t mind burning out axle bearings, twisting axles (or breaking them), wiping out U-joints, etc…. go right ahead and overload that beast.
 But do yourself a favor, and one for every passenger you value, and get tires rated for the load you plan to carry.

-If your BOV is unreliable to begin with, or made so by the addition of equipment and payload beyond its limits, then you just be prepared to go on foot.
+If your BOV is unreliable to begin with, or made so by the addition of equipment and payload beyond its limits, then you should be prepared to go on foot.
 When the vehicle dies, or comes up lame, you’ll need to have a means to continue some other way, or you will prove yourself to be thinking lame.
 I’ve read that some people have made preps to continue on:

 - Small motor cycles